nsyaghis/NsySafePass/README.md

 - The app will show how strenght and store the password, username, and account name in the CSV file.

 #### View all password
+The app will display all stored account names, usernames, and passwords on the screen.

+#### Search for a password
+- Enter Account Name: Type the name of the account you're looking for and press Enter.
+- If the account is found, the app will display the associated username and password.
+If not, it will tell you no entries were found.

+#### Back to main menu
+This option will take you to the main menu.

 ## Needs Updated Below
 ### Imports
 The following modules were used in this script:
 - csv